Hudson Motor Car Company: Essex and Terraplane

 In 1919, Hudson introduced the Essex brand line of automobiles; the line was originally for budget-minded buyers, designed to compete with Ford and Chevrolet, as opposed to the more up-scale Hudson line competing with Oldsmobile and Studebaker.
 Local coachbuilder Briggs Manufacturing introduced their first-of-its-kind closed coach body in 1922 for Hudson's Essex.
 It was the first closed vehicle available at a price close to its open-bodied brethren.
-The 1922 Essex closed body was priced only $300 more than the 1922 Essex touring.
+The 1922 Essex closed body was priced at only $300 more than the 1922 Essex touring.
 Within three years, its popularity enabled Hudson to reduce its price so that both the 1925 Essex touring and coach were priced the same.
 The Essex found great success by offering one of the first affordable sedans, and combined Hudson and Essex sales moved from seventh in the U.S. to third by 1925.

 In 1932, Hudson began phasing out its Essex nameplate for the modern Terraplane brand name.
 The new line was launched on July 21, 1932, with a promotional christening by Amelia Earhart.
 For 1932 and 1933, the restyled cars were named Essex-Terraplane; from 1934 as Terraplane, until 1938 when the Terraplane was renamed the Hudson 112.
 Hudson also began assembling cars in Canada, contracting Canada Top and Body to build the cars in their Tilbury, Ontario, plant.
 In England, Terraplanes built at the Brentford factory were still being advertised in 1938.

 An optional accessory on some 1935–1938 Hudson and Terraplane models was a steering column-mounted electric gear pre-selector and electro-mechanical automatic shifting system, known as the "Electric Hand", manufactured by the Bendix Corporation.
 This took the place of the floor-mounted shift lever, but required conventional clutch actions.
-Cars equipped with Electric Hand also carried a conventional shift lever in clips under the dash, which could be pulled out and put to use in case the Electric Hand should ever fail.
+Cars equipped with the feature also carried a conventional shift lever in clips under the dash, which could be pulled out and put to use in case the Electric Hand should ever fail.
 Hudson was also noted for offering an optional vacuum-powered automatic clutch, starting in the early 1930s.

 Hudson Eight

 For the 1930 model year, Hudson debuted a new flathead inline eight cylinder engine with block and crankcase cast as a unit and fitted with two cylinder heads.
 A 2.75-inch bore and 4.5-inch stroke displaced 218.8 CID developing 80 hp at 3,600 rpm with the standard 5.78:1 compression ratio.
-The 5 main bearing crankshaft had 8 integral counterweights, an industry first, and also employed a Lanchester vibration damper.
+The five main bearing crankshaft had eight integral counterweights, an industry first, and also employed a Lanchester vibration damper.
 Four rubber blocks were used at engine mount points.
 A valveless oil pump improved the Hudson splash lubrication system.

 The new eights were the only engine offering in the Hudson line, supplanting the Super Six, which continued in the Essex models.

 At the 1931 Indianapolis 500, Buddy Marr's #27 Hudson Special (using a Winfield carburetor) finished the 200 laps in tenth place.